mikebowler/jekyll_jirametrics/config_charts.md

 ----

+## `aging_work_bar_chart`

+This chart shows all active (started but not completed) work, ordered from oldest at the top to newest at the bottom.

+There are potentially three bars for each issue, although a bar may be missing if the issue has no information relevant to that.
+Hovering over any of the bars will provide more details.

+1. The top bar tells you what status the issue is in at any time.
+The colour indicates the status category, which will be one of  To Do,  In Progress, or  Done
+2. The middle bar indicates  blocked or  stalled.
+3. The bottom bar indicated  expedited.

 ## `aging_work_in_progress_chart`

 For items that have started but not finished, what column are they currently in and how old are they?